 - Letter(s) identifying any additional in-kind contributions from any collaborative institutions.

-Award Timeline and Guidance: Complete applications received by the October 31 deadline will be reviewed by December 1, and we expect to notify applicants of award decisions in early 2020.
+Award Timeline and Guidance: We expect to notify applicants of award decisions in February 2020.
 All grants made will be subject to the same terms and conditions of APSA grants administered through the Centennial Center, including the following requirements:

 - APSA membership for PI’s must be active for the duration of the grant period, normally 12 months.

 - Grant funds may be used for direct costs in support of the described projects, such as travel, meals (with restrictions), organizational staff support, or office supplies.